 - Object type

 - Garbage collection root

-It’s possible to adjust the number of objects on the Java heap tracked by Flight Recorder by adjusting the old object queue site:
+You can adjust the number of objects on the Java heap tracked by Flight Recorder by adjusting the old object queue size:

 JDK Mission Control memory leak detection